What is social housing?

-If the council decides you’re not eligible or don’t qualify, they must write to you explaining why.
+If the council decides you don’t qualify, they must write to you explaining why.
 You have the right to request a review.
 You should do this in writing and keep copies of any letters.
 You can also ask for a review if you disagree with the level of priority the council has given you or if you’re not happy with the way you were assessed.
 Contact Shelter or your local Citizens Advice if you need help.

 If you applied to a housing association directly, ask them for their review process.

-If you’re not happy with the outcome of the review, you can make a complaint.
+If you’re not happy with the outcome of the review, you can make a complaint to the housing association.
 If you’re still not satisfied, you can contact the Local Government and Social Care Ombudsman.